Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Background

-The Betti numbers are a concept in algebraic topology that capture the essential structure of a manifold or topological space given by the holes of the manifold or topological space~\citep{Ede10}.
+The Betti numbers are a concept in algebraic topology that captures the essential structure of a manifold or topological space given by the holes of the manifold or topological space~\citep{Ede10}.
 The $k$\textsuperscript{th} Betti number is often denoted by $\beta_k$, where $\beta_0$ is the number of path-connected components that comprise a topological space, and $\beta_{k \ge 1}$ are the number of $k$-dimensional holes in the space.
 Holes are formalised in algebraic topology, where roughly speaking, a $k$-dimensional \emph{cycle} is a closed submanifold, a $k$-dimensional \emph{boundary} is a cycle that is also the boundary of a submanifold, and a $k$-dimensional \emph{homology class} is an equivalence class of the group of cycles modulo the group of boundaries $Z_k/B_k$, otherwise known as the $k$\textsuperscript{th} homology group $H_k$.
 Any non-trivial homology class represents a cycle that is not a boundary, or equivalently, a $k$-dimensional hole. $\beta_k$ can be defined as the rank of the group $H_k$~\citep{Ede10}.
 In this work, the term \textit{hole} will be used in its homological sense, and the term \textit{cavity} will refer to the result of `cutting-out' of the interior of a sample.
 For example, the introduction of a donut-shaped cavity into a 3D sample, that is $I^3-S^1 \times B^2$, will result in the introduction of a 1D hole and a 2D hole.

-In $\mathbb{R}^4$, only the first four Betti numbers are relevant, and their relationship to the Euler characteristic is given by
+In $\mathbb{R}^4$, only the first four Betti numbers are relevant, where $\beta_0$ corresponds to the number of connected components, $\beta_1$ corresponds to the number of circular holes, $\beta_2$ counts the number of 3D voids or tunnels, that is 2D holes, and $\beta_3$ indicates how often the encapsulation of a 4D space occurs.
+The Betti numbers are a more fine-grained signature than the more broadly known Euler characteristic $\chi$.
+Their relationship is given by